Respiratory Syncytial Virus (RSV) Vaccines For 2022

 The development of respiratory syncytial virus (RSV) vaccines has been identified as a priority for the World Health Organization (WHO) Initiative for Vaccine Research.
 And various pharmaceutical companies are conducting late-stage clinical trials.
 RSV vaccine development began in the 1960s.

 The peer-review journal The Lancet published on August 8, 2022 - RSV prevention within reach: an overview of vaccines and monoclonal antibodies in clinical development highlighting different target populations, antigens, and trial results.
-And the Global RSV Therapeutics Market Size is estimated to reach about $836 million by 2028, exhibiting a CAGR of 5.76%.
+And the Journal of Infectious Diseases published: Impact of RSV on Child, Caregiver, and Family Quality of Life in the USA: Systematic Literature Review and Analysis on August 15, 2022.

 The U.S. CDC Respiratory Syncytial Virus Work Group presented on June 23, 2022 - RSV virion and vaccine products by Natalie Thornburg; Epidemiology of RSV in children by Dr. M McMorrow; Epidemiology of RSV in adults by Dr. F Havers; Safety and efficacy of Nirsevimab in infants by Dr. C Felter.
 In addition, on January 12, 2022, Sarah S. Long, MD, Chair, Maternal/Pediatric RSV Work Group, presented 'Introduction to ACIP's Maternal/Pediatric RSV Work Group' during the U.S. CDC meeting.